Lucky Lager

 Lucky Lager is an American lager with U.S. brewing and distribution rights held by the Pabst Brewing Company.
-Originally launched in 1934 by the San Francisco-based General Brewing Company, Lucky Lager grew to be one of the prominent beers of the Western United States during the 1950s and 1960s.
-In 2019, Pabst announced that the beer brand would be revived and would be brewed by 21st Amendment Brewery, a brewery based in San Leandro.
+Originally launched in 1934 by San Francisco-based General Brewing Company, Lucky Lager grew to be one of the prominent beers of the Western United States during the 1950s and 1960s.
+In 2019, Pabst announced that the beer brand would be revived and would be brewed by 21st Amendment Brewery, based in San Leandro.

 History

 Origins

-The General Brewing Company was founded in San Francisco, California by Eugene Selvage (who would remain owner and CEO until 1961).
-Eugene teamed up with Paul C. von Gontard, a grandson of Aldophus Busch, and German brewmaster Julius Kerber, to launch a state of the art brewery that could brew beer that rivalled those made in Europe.
+The General Brewing Company was founded in San Francisco, California by Eugene Selvage (who remained the owner and chief executive officer until 1961).
+Eugene teamed up with Paul C. von Gontard, a grandson of Aldophus Busch, and German brewmaster Julius Kerber, to launch a state-of-the-art brewery that could brew beer that rivalled those made in Europe.
 Lucky Lager, the first beer of General Brewing Company, was commercially introduced in 1934.
-That same year, General Brewing Company also formed a strategic partnership with Coast Breweries in Vancouver Island, British Columbia as part of a consortium of several Canadian breweries.
-The General Brewing company expanded and opened Lucky Lager Brewing Company, a second brewery in Azusa, California in 1949.
-Later in the 1950s and 1960s, the expansion also reached Vancouver, Washington and Salt Lake City (UT).
+That same year, General Brewing Company also formed a strategic partnership with Coast Breweries in Vancouver Island, British Columbia, as part of a consortium of several Canadian breweries.
+The General Brewing company expanded and opened Lucky Lager Brewing Company, a second brewery in Azusa, California, in 1949.
+Later in the 1950s and 1960s, the expansion also reached Vancouver, Washington, and Salt Lake City, Utah.